jamesplease/react-state-context/README.md

 </MyStateContext.Consumer>
 ```

-Once you feel comfortable with these concepts, you should be ready to start using React State Context!
+Once you feel comfortable with these concepts, you should be ready to start using React State Context.

 ## API